manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(name);

-This will result in a `ReferenceError: name is not defined` error, because `name` doesn't have a meaning outside the curly braces that denote the function body.
+This will result in a `ReferenceError: name is not defined` error, because `name` doesn't have a meaning outside the curly braces that denote the body of function *greet*.

 As a result, it is not problematic to declare two distinct `name` variables, one outside the function's body block and one inside:

-    let name = "The Outsider";
+    let name = "Outsider";

     const greet = (name) => {
         console.log("Hello " + name);